Gracemere

 Gracemere lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data, and Queensland State Government's SA2 area projections for years post-2032, released in 2023 with a base year of 2021.
-By 2041, the population is projected to increase by 3,149 persons, marking a total growth of 23.4% over 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, applying proportional growth weightings for age cohorts in line with ABS Greater Capital Region projections released in 2023.
+By 2041, the population is projected to increase by 3,149 persons, representing a total increase of 23.2% over the 17-year period.

 Frequently Asked Questions - Population